andrewjscott/pands-proect2021-/README.md

 # Anderson

+# Dataset
+The dataset was retreived from: http://archive.ics.uci.edu/ml/datasets/Iris I originally followed the attribute information listed on this website, using their titles for each column in the dataset.
+However, taxonomically speaking, titling the column containing the flower types as "class" is incorrect, as class is a higher order in the taxiomix hierarchy, and instead they should be labelled as "species" - https://www.itis.gov/servlet/SingleRpt/SingleRpt?search_topic=TSN&search_value=43195#null

 As iris data set was in .data format, I first had to look up whether reading that filetype into python reqquired any different methods than a csv or json file - https://www.askpython.com/python/examples/read-data-files-in-python